-As the individual legally in charge of Stjepan Tot’s estate, Kristina Tot seeks $999 billion in damages.
+As the individual legally in charge of Stjepan Tot’s estate, Kristina Tot seeks $999 million in damages.

 “Prior to his death from cancer, Stjepan Tot learned about eClinicalWork’s failure to maintain his medical records in a manner that maintained their integrity,” stated court documents.

 The class action lawsuit claims eClinicalWorks was negligent for “failing to provide, secure, and safeguard accurate and reliable health information of patients throughout the United States and for falsely representing that its software complied with requirements for payment of incentives under the meaningful use program.”

 The complaint also claims millions of patients with health records stored on eClinicalWorks software have compromised EHRs since eClinicalWorks’ EHR solution did not meet health IT certification requirements set forth by ONC.

 “Patients and doctors cannot rely on the veracity of those records,” the lawsuit reads.

 Tot claims eClinicalWorks failed to satisfy data portability requirements, to conduct audit log requirements, to reliably record diagnostic imaging orders, and had other failings.